 St. Charles is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in St. Charles in 2010 was $21,820, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $87,280 for a family of four.
+The per capita income in St. Charles in 2018 was $24,284, which is middle income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $97,136 for a family of four.
 However, St. Charles contains both very wealthy and poor people as well.

+St. Charles is a somewhat ethnically-diverse village.
 The people who call St. Charles home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of St. Charles residents report their race to be White, followed by Native American.
-Important ancestries of people in St. Charles include Polish, English, Irish, and French .
+The greatest number of St. Charles residents report their race to be White, followed by Black or African-American.
+St. Charles also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.85% of the village’s residents.
+Important ancestries of people in St. Charles include German, Irish, English, Polish, and French.

 The most common language spoken in St. Charles is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.